pablorgarrido/php-nMVC/README.md

 # php-nMVC (no Model only View Controller)

-Simple and beautifull App Skeleton written in PHP with minimal and secure login, elegant bootstrap layout and no-Model View Controller login.
+Simple and beautifull App Skeleton written in PHP with minimal and secure login, elegant bootstrap layout and no-Model View Controller logic.

 ## Requirements